-- 13. Use of the mobile phone during lesson time will only be allowed with the explicit agreement of the teacher and for the purpose of supporting learning.
-Using the phone for a non-curriculum purpose or any unacceptable use will result in the withdrawal of the privilege and also the confiscation of the phone. - 14.
-At all other times the mobile phone will be switched off and it will be kept out of sight.
-It is not acceptable for phones merely to be put on silent. - 15.
+- 13. Use of the mobile phone will not be allowed.
+Using the phone will result in the o the confiscation of the phone. - 14.
+The mobile phone will be switched off and it will be kept out of sight.
+It is not acceptable for phones merely to be put on silent.
+If a Smart watch gives an indication a phone is on and actively connected, the phone will be confiscated. - 15.
 No student may take a mobile phone into a room or other area where examinations are being held. - 16.
-The security of phone will remain the student's responsibility in all lessons including PE lessons. - 17.
-If asked to do so, content on the phone (e.g. messages, emails, pictures, videos, sound files) will be shown to a teacher.
+The security of a phone will remain the student's responsibility in all lessons including PE lessons. - 17.
+If asked to do so, content on the phone (e.g. messages, emails, pictures, videos, sound files) will be shown to a teacher. - 18.
+In exceptional circumstances e.g. Medical tracking, a parent may negotiate a role for a mobile phone in a student's care plan.